COVID digest: Germany's situation 'critical,' Lauterbach says | DW | 11.03.2022

 "We are in a situation that I would like to describe as critical,'' Lauterbach said at the weekly coronavirus press briefing in Berlin on Friday.
 "We have strongly rising case figures again. [...]
 I keep reading that the omicron variant is a milder variant but that's only true to a limited extent."

-Despite planning to further relax COVID rules, Germany logged a record high number of coronavirus infections in 24 hours on Thursday, and a figure almost as high, 252,836 cases, on Friday.
+Despite planning to further relax COVID-19 rules, Germany logged a record high number of coronavirus infections in 24 hours on Thursday, and a figure almost as high, 252,836 cases, on Friday.

 "The situation is objectively worse than the public mood," the health minister said.